carnot-technologies/slate/source/index.html.md

 }
 ```

-This method is used to save or update car info when car setup is complete.
+This method is used to save car and it's associated device or update car info when car setup is complete.

 ### HTTP Request